Caldeira Velha Hot Springs in Sao Miguel Azores – Time Slot Entry Tickets and Tips

 This is the biggest and coldest pool.

 The main pool is the biggest and the most picturesque, with the waterfall in the back.
 The water temperature is cool compared to the other ones, around 25°C. We got the recommendation to access this pool first, and I agree.
-Be careful the steps which lead into the pool are slippery.
+Be careful; the steps that lead into the pool are slippery.
 I was glad to wear my Teva.

 2 Pool After the Fumaroles